Overcoming And Accepting The Ability To See Spirits

 I had the curse, just like my father before me, my grandmother before that, and my great-grandmother, before both of them.

 The conversation consisted of no explanation.
-No assistance on what ‘to do’ about the curse or what they did to deal with the curse.
+No assistance on what ‘to do’ about the curse or what anyone did to deal with the curse.
 But it did, consist of my father’s and grandmother’s most memorable premonitions or knowingness of someone’s death - before they died.

 At five years old, I’m not sure this approach was comforting.
 In fact, I left the conversation with an answer to why my dreams were so bad and why I could see things no one else could, but I left with no tools on how to deal with it.